SIT40516 – Certificate IV in Commercial Cookery (CRICOS COURSE CODE: 092048M)

 On completion of the SIT40516- Certificate IV in Commercial Cookery, students may pursue the SIT50416 -Diploma of Hospitality Management at ATCWA or other CRICOS registered training organisations.
 Job roles and titles vary across different industry sectors.
 Possible job titles relevant to this qualification include:

-Students must demonstrate competency in each assessment item.
-In general, the following assessment items apply for this course.
+ATCWA adopts a number of assessment tools.
+All students should demonstrate competency through each of the assessment tools.
+In general, the following assessment methods apply for this course:

 - Practical Demonstrations

 - Knowledge-Based Tests

 ATCWA’s learning program includes simulation which involves the student completing or dealing with a task, activity or problem that they might encounter in the workplace in their chosen field of study but it is being replicated in an environment that mimics the workplace context.
 Both the practice and assessment tasks create an environment that requires the student to use both generic skills (decision making/problem solving) and technical skills relevant to each unit.

 To be awarded the SIT40516 – Certificate IV in Commercial Cookery, students must successfully complete all units.
 Where learners complete individual units of competency but not the entire qualification, they will receive a Statement of Attainment for any unit(s) that is successfully completed.

 - 13 January 2020

 - 14 April 2020